RastislavKish/umai/README.md

 Here is the list of operations the script currently applies

-1. Enable Orca and the numlock key on the login screen by adding an Arctica greeter's scheme override.
+1. Enable Orca and the numlock key on the login screen by adding an Arctica greeter's scheme override, make Orca autostart after logging in to the system on UM 24.04.
 2. Update Orca screenreader to its latest version from the [project's repository](https://gitlab.gnome.org/GNOME/orca).
 3. Set ACCESSIBILITY_ENABLED environment variable to 1 in /etc/environment.
 4. turn on the Mate's accessibility setting (org.mate.interface accessibility).
 5. Install [ocrdesktop](https://github.com/chrys87/ocrdesktop) with all its Python and deb dependencies.
 The program is installed into /usr/local/bin and can be invoked by its name, making it easy to create a keyboard shortcut for it.
 The user is encouraged to install Tesseract language pack for their desired language by running sudo apt install tesseract-ocr-<lng>, where <lng> represents Tesseract's language code for a particular language.

+Note: Orca doesn't start on UM 24.04's login screen for some reason, the cause is yet to be determined.